 Following this train of thought, pallets are less likely to be recovered where there are fewer generated and of less popular sizes.
-At building job sites, for example, pallet recovery has been slower to evolve, but even for these situations, pallet recycling is becoming increasingly popular in conjunction with increasing emphasis on sustainable construction practices.
-Even where only small amounts of empty pallets are found, pallet collectors, operating with small truck or trailer, often collect them for resale.
+At building job sites, for example, pallet recovery has been slower to evolve, but even for these situations, pallet recycling is becoming increasingly popular in conjunction with an increasing emphasis on sustainable construction practices.
+Even where only small amounts of empty pallets are found, pallet collectors, operating with a small truck or trailer, often collect them for resale.

 The U.S. Wood Pallet Picture

 When it comes to the U.S. pallet system, here are some of the key pallet statistics, courtesy of U.S. Forest Service:

 - Total pallets in service is probably over 2 billion

 - There were 416 million new pallets manufactured in 2011